 Dr. Sky set the documents on the desk and pushed them forward with a pen.
 One was for the surrogate, the other for the host.

-Katherina set the glass down.
-She could never bear her own children.
-She wanted to be a mother and she needed the money.
+Katherina set her glass down.
+Hiw words weren’t exactly wrong.
+She couldn’t bear her own children, yet she wanted to be a mother and she needed the money.
 Of course, she wouldn’t be able to keep the baby, but wouldn’t she be doing a good thing?
 Alien births were no longer criticized in public.
 Many women gave birth to the Vektis for money.
-But she also didn’t know if she could become like the woman she met.
-She just wanted a baby of her own and a simple life.
+But she also didn’t know if she could become like the woman she’d met.
+All she just wanted a baby of her own and a simple life.

 With her mind set, Katherina picked up the pen.
 Her mouth felt so dry and her heart was thudding in her ears.
 She took one last gulp of water to calm her nerves and signed the papers for the surrogate.